 - My work

 - My abilities

 This is only a partial list, but it will get you started to explore.

 Beliefs form when you repeat behaviors over and over again.
 They are programmed into you and eventually become habits.
 Some of these habits were formed for very good reasons—at the time.
 The problem is they’ve become so ingrained, you are not consciously aware of them.
 If you want to end a bad habit, you need to uncover the core belief that is its cornerstone.
 It’s in your subconscious and you have to find and eliminate the belief, and then replace it with a better one.

 This is done through the Clear Beliefs Process.

-Schedule your free 30-minute Discovery Session today and learn more about the Clear Beliefs Process.
+Schedule your free 15-minute Assessment today and learn more about the Clear Beliefs Process.

 For more wis-bits and events, follow me on Facebook.